 I hope you enjoy these Lemon Drizzle Cranberry Cookies!
 Let me know what you think in the comments!

-- 3 tbsp powdered erythritol such as Swerve
+- 3 tablespoon powdered sweetener such as Swerve

 - Preheat oven to 350.
 Line a baking sheet with parchment paper.